 Packing Group I - Materials that cause full thickness destruction of intact skin tissue within an observation period of up to 60 minutes, starting after the exposure time of three minutes or less.

 Packing Group II - Materials other than those meeting Packing Group I criteria that cause full thickness destruction of intact skin tissue within an observation period of up to 14 days, starting after the exposure time of more than three minutes but not more than 60 minutes.

 Packing Group III - Materials, other than those meeting Packing Group I or II criteria:

-You can view a chart of Class 3 Corrosives with how they should be shipped, protective equipment required and other technical information.
+You can view a Chart of Class 3 Corrosives that details more information on how they should be shipped, protective equipment required and other technical information.

-The U.S. DOT, the EPA, and the California Department of Toxic Substances Control prohibit corrosive liquids from being disposed of as normal waste.
+As mentioned above, disposing of corrosive liquids legally and responsibly is managed by federal and state laws.
+The U.S. Department of Transportation, EPA and the California DTSC prohibit corrosive liquids from being disposed of as normal waste.

-Exposure to corrosive liquids could be catastrophic for employees and any surrounding equipment.
+That’s because exposure to corrosive liquids could be catastrophic for employees and any surrounding equipment.
 It is important to limit your organization’s liability and expenses in the event of a hazardous waste spill.
-You can read more here to find out if you are ready for a hazardous waste spill and what your hazardous waste reporting requirements are.

 While most hazardous waste generators are aware that they have responsibilities to safely dispose their waste, many fail to realize there are “complete” cradle to grave requirements they must follow.
 To stay in compliance with the Resource Conservation and Recovery Act (RCRA), generators are responsible for the hazardous waste they produce from its initial generation, its transportation and to its final disposal.

 If you’re a company that uses corrosive liquids, it’s important that you properly label, store, transport and dispose of these substances.
 Hazardous waste Class 8 substances will cause significant damage to any substances they come in contact with, including human skin.